JordyToke/pushedRepo/README.md

 This repository was made locally for the purpose of adding to GitHub remotely.
 ## Creating a local repository
 <details>
-<summary>how to create a local repository</summary>
-  First we must create a new directory and initialise it as a Git repository before we can add it to GitHub.
+<summary>First we must create a new directory and initialise it as a Git repository before we can add it to GitHub.</summary>

   1. Using bash create a new directory
   ```sh